 MARKET SNAPSHOT (7:15 AEST)–

-The ASX200 is expected to open down 10 points as the SPI200 was pressured lower overnight.
+The ASX200 is expected to open up 25 points as the European and US sessions drag the SPI200 higher off its daily lows.

 ECONOMIC DATA OUT TODAY (AEST) –